You Have Questions? We Have Answers!

 Q: My grandchild was attacked by the neighbor’s dog while playing in our backyard.
 She has terrible injuries.
 Who will pay for her medical care?

 A: Dog bite liability laws differ per state, city, and township.
 In this instance, the dog owner may or may not be liable for medical care and other damages.
-An experienced personal injury attorney at Charles Pitman Attorneys at Law will be able to help determine if the grandchild’s injuries were the result of unusual mitigation or negligence.
+An experienced personal injury attorney at Charles G. Pitman Attorneys at Law, LLC will be able to help determine if the grandchild’s injuries were the result of unusual mitigation or negligence.

-A: The insurance company should pay you for wages lost due to the accident.
+A: If the reck was not your fault, the insurance company should pay you for wages lost due to the accident.
 Make certain to document all lost time and wages.
 If your employer paid you for any of this time using sick days or vacation days, have them provide notice of this, as you should not be penalized for an accident that was not your fault.
 In addition, if you have been regularly working overtime, you may be able to claim an average of the hours you would have work as lost time.

 Q: I had a passenger in the car with me when another driver caused an accident.
 Whose insurance covers the passenger’s injuries?

-A: If the other driver was at-fault, their insurance should cover your passenger.
-Note, however, that the insurance limits carried by the other driver determine the total expenses that will be paid for all those injured in the accident.
-It is worthwhile to speak with an accident attorney at Charles Pitman Attorneys at Law about the specific situation.
+A: If the other driver was at-fault, their insurance should cover your passenger subject to the insurance limits.
+It is worthwhile to speak with an accident attorney at Charles G. Pitman Attorneys at Law, LLC about the specific situation.

 Q: Will the at-fault driver’s insurance company give me money up front to go to the doctor, pay for a rental car or buy a new car after mine was totaled?